csvalpha/amber-api/README.md

 ## Migrations

-When migrations are executed on master and everthing worked the can be archived with the following command.
+When migrations are executed on master and everthing worked they can be archived with the following command.

     bundle exec rails db:migrate:archive